- Describe developmentally appropriate practice and what it looks like with infants and toddlers.

 - Include Dual-Language Learners by naming objects or items in their native language as well as in English.

 The following videos show examples of how teachers engage infants and toddlers in experiences and activities that promote their cognitive development.

-When it comes to supporting culturally relevant experiences and honoring individual learning styles and temperament, do the following:
+When it comes to honoring individual learning styles and temperament, and supporting culturally relevant experiences, do the following:

-- Get to know each family by asking questions and listening for cultural cues and plan experiences based on their preferences.
+- Get to know each family by asking questions and listening for cultural cues, temperament, and learning style.
+Plan experiences based on their preferences.

-- Provide books, pictures, dolls, and dramatic play food and clothing that honor their culture.
+- Provide books, pictures, dolls, and dramatic play food and clothing that support children’s interests.

 - Identify the temperaments of the children you serve and match your interactions and the experiences you plan to their style.